Zero-Page Applications

 Since retention is usually much higher in native apps, companies naturally sought after a solution to convert their web users into native users as a part of their approach to URLs.
 Neither iOS or Android ever built support for the use case of how to handle URLs if the app is NOT installed so the private market stepped in to fill this gap with third-party solutions.
 The most popular of these was ironically Google’s but it did not come from the Android team but rather their Google Cloud and Firebase teams.
 Fortunately the cloud service was free and unlimited.

 In the end, after becoming the de facto standard, Google killed it.
+The companies still offering similar solutions are not cheap.

 App Clips & Instant Apps